visgl/deck.gl/README.md

 props.

 **Note:** The application can provide some buffers and let others be managed by the layer.
-As an example management of the `pickingColors` buffer is normally left to the layer.
+As an example management of the `instancePickingColors` buffer is normally left to the layer.

 **Note**: A layer only renders when a property change is detected.
 For